+% Investing in Unrelated CDEs that do not have NMTC Allocations;

+Investing in Federal Indian Reservations, Off-Reservation Trust Lands, Hawaiian

+% Home Lands, and Alaska Native Village Statistical Areas.

 If the Applicant entered a percentage above, discuss the Applicant’s strategy to deploy QLICIs for the innovative investment type(s) selected above.
 The Applicant should reference sample transactions from Question #17c and Table A5, as well as its track record of similar activities in the past.
 (Maximum Response Length: 5,000 characters)